 Once you finish the job of embroidering, pull your threads out by lifting the needle.
 Now detach the template paper and cut the thread, leaving the tail of 4-inch.
 Take a threaded needle and wave the last letter’s end by the backstitch method.

 By now, you know how to embroider letters and well known the different stitching tactics.
 Normally, you won’t get the fact by reading the terms once.
 Read them carefully and go through some videos if you need them.
 Looking through some pictures will also help you get familiar with the stitching methods.

-There're many methods in embroidering, so you can explore a lot without getting bored.
+There’re many methods of embroidering, so you can explore a lot without getting bored.
 And what will make you master the methods is the practice.